Sixzero/OpenRouter.jl/README.md

 Streaming is currently implemented using `HTTP.jl` and Server-Sent Events (SSE):

 - `HttpStreamCallback` handles incremental chunks, printing or processing as they arrive
-- `streamed_request!` wraps the HTTP streaming loop, reconstructs a final response body, and keeps the API compatible with non-streaming calls
+- `streamed_request!` wraps the HTTP streaming loop, reconstructs a **POST-like** response body, and keeps the API compatible with non-streaming calls

 The design goal is to **keep streaming pluggable**: